EduardoAraos/api_weather/readme.md

 **2.5** Due to the lack of standards mentioned above, the caching strategy sees the pair Córdoba,AR =/= Cordoba,AR and has to cache both options separately.

-**3.** Normally when operating an application (independent of its framework i.e.: Django, rails, Spring, ExpressJs, etc) at production release the environment variables and secrets are securely stored (cryptographically speaking) under a cloud provider of the resource, or at least not shared via the github public repository.
+**3.** Normally when operating an application (independent of its framework i.e.: Django, rails, Spring, ExpressJs, etc) at production release, the environment variables and secrets are securely stored (cryptographically speaking) under a cloud provider of the resource, or at least not shared via the github public repository.

 In this case there are two potential sensitive variables stored in this project: